kirill-zhirnov/boundless-nextjs-moon-ecommerce-template/README.md

 ## What is included?

-Fully ready eCommerce website with a hierarchical catalog, product widgets, filters, and marketing components like sliders and carousels.
+Fully ready E-Commerce website with a hierarchical catalog, product widgets, filters, and marketing components like sliders and carousels.

-We developed the theme keeping SEO in mind: schema markup, sitemap, and all necessary meta-tags.
+We developed the template keeping SEO in mind: schema markup, sitemap, and all necessary meta-tags.

 Shopping cart with a nice animated widget and [Fully customizable React checkout](https://github.com/kirill-zhirnov/boundless-checkout-react).